hrntsm/HoaryFox/README.md

 Please refer to Samples directory files.

+## Convert to karamba

+Conversion of data into Karamba supports only beam elements.
+Mesh elements such as floor and wall are not supported.
+L-type and C-type cross-sections are replaced by rectangular cross-sections with equivalent axial cross-sections because Karamba does not support them.

 ## What is ST-Bridge

 Quote from [building SMART Japan Structural Design Subcommittee](https://en.building-smart.or.jp/meeting/buildall/structural-design/) doing making specifications of ST-Bridge.